JaleelB/turbo-tailwind/README.md

 ## Installation

+You have two options to get this project files locally on your machine:

+Option 1: Create a new repository using the [Template](https://github.com/new?template_name=turbo-tailwind&template_owner=JaleelB) option

+Option 2: Clone the Repository

 1. To get this project files locally on your machine, you can clone this repository by running the following command on your terminal or command line:

 ```sh